I'd like to make something similar, but using sensors that may be used with an Arduino or another microcontroller.

 If it doesn't detect any movement, it will alert you.

-A sensor is a device that delivers based on its surroundings or circumstances, whereas a detector is a device that offers Arduino.
+A sensor is a device that delivers data or information based on its surroundings or circumstances, whereas a detector is a device that offers the detection output, such as an Arduino.

 I attempted to divide my sensors into three groups.

 Light- related sensors are first, followed by magnetic pressure, gyro and acceleration sensors, and finally a universal sensor that may be used for a variety of purposes.

 Okay, folks, the next item on the list is this heart rate sensor, which combines a basic optical heart rate sensor with an amplification and noise suppression circuit to provide rapid and straightforward pulse readings.

 Make the connections and upload the Arduino code to the Arduino in this example.

 After that, execute the code and obtain the serial data from the Arduino.